Skip to Main Content

 • Salary

-Minimum $81,890; salary commensurate with experience
+$81,890 - salary commensurate with experience

-BACKGROUND: The Supreme Court of Illinois Judicial College (Judicial College) was established January 1, 2016, by Order of the Illinois Supreme Court to provide comprehensive continuing education to Illinois judges and judicial branch justice partners including, adult, juvenile and detention officers, circuit court clerks and deputy clerks, trial court administrators, Guardians ad Litem appointed by the Court in abuse and neglect matters, and legal and administrative judicial branch staff.
-The Judicial College is comprised of six Standing Committees and is governed by a Board of Trustees appointed by the Supreme Court of Illinois.
+BACKGROUND: The Supreme Court of Illinois Judicial College (Judicial College) was established January 1, 2016, by Order of the Illinois Supreme Court to provide comprehensive continuing education to Illinois judges and judicial branch justice partners including, adult, juvenile and detention officers, circuit court clerks and deputy clerks, trial court administrators, pretrial officers, Guardians ad Litem appointed by the Court in abuse and neglect matters, and legal and administrative judicial branch staff.
+The Judicial College is comprised of seven Standing Committees and is governed by a Board of Trustees appointed by the Supreme Court of Illinois.
 The Judicial College Division of the Administrative Office of the Illinois Courts is comprised of four Units – Learning & Development, eLearning & Technology, Professional Development and Operations.
 The Division ensures execution of the goals, purpose, projects and priorities of the Judicial College.

 • Manages assigned portfolio responsibilities efficiently and effectively and prioritizes workflow consistent with timelines and overall expectations.

-• Thinks critically about portfolio assignments and considers and suggest collaborative opportunities.
+• Thinks critically and considers collaborative opportunities.

 SKILLS: